mikepk/pybald/docs/index.rst

 Dependencies
 ============

-Python 2.6 or 2.7 are recommended.
-Python 3 support is coming soon.
+Pybald works with Python 2.7 and Python 3 verions above and including 3.5.

 Pybald currently depends on, and will automatically install, the following libraries: